pedrolcl/kmidimon/INSTALL.md

 https://cmake.org/install/

-Qt5 and ALSA are probably available from your Linux distribution repositories.
+Qt and ALSA are probably available from your Linux distribution repositories.
 If not, you may find them here:

 https://download.qt.io/official_releases/online_installers/